-The fee charged for an official transcript is \$12, paid in advance.
+The fee charged for an official transcript is \$15 and must be paid in advance.
 Transcripts may be sent electronically or on paper and are normally sent by the Office of the Registrar to the receiving institution.
 If a student requests an official paper copy of her transcript for herself, the words "Issued to Student" will appear on it.
 A currently enrolled student may obtain an information copy (unofficial) of their academic transcript through My Stephens.